Grimm1/Unreal-Tournament-RCON/README.md

 To use RconWebApp, compile the UnrealScript (.uc) file into a .u package for your server.

-IF YOU DO NOT WANT TO COMPILE THE .U FILE YOURSELF USE THE PRECOMPILED .U FILES FROM THIS REPOSOITORY ANBD SKIP TO THE NEXT STEP!
+IF YOU DO NOT WANT TO COMPILE THE .U FILE YOURSELF USE THE PRECOMPILED .U FILES FROM THIS REPOSITORY AND SKIP TO THE NEXT STEP!

 Prerequisites